 So you can see, as il78 says, that if you use C (or COM) and L1 in a 2-way switch you've got what a 1-way switch does.

-You could use COM and L2, but then the switch would work "the wrong way round", i.e. up would be on and down would be off, like an American one, unless you mounted it upside down :cool:
+You could use COM and L2, but then the switch would work "the wrong way round", i.e. up would be on and down would be off, like an American one, unless you mounted it upside down 8)

 Yep - got it!
-Thanks for your excellent information and the joke :LOL: Phil
+Thanks for your excellent information and the joke :lol: Phil

 If you need to find a tradesperson to get your job done, please try our local search below, or if you are doing it yourself you can find suppliers local to you.